modestyachts/imagenet-testbed/README.md

 ```
 cd plotting && python paper_appendix_grid.py
 ```
 The `plotting` directory contains the code used to generate all the plots in the paper.
-In particular, running `bash paper_plots.sh` will generate all the main plots in the main text of the paper.
+In particular, running `bash paper_plots.sh` will generate all the main plots in the main text of the paper (details in the file comments).

 To see a full list of models or eval settings available to query for results, run `python db.py --list-models-db` or `python db.py --list-eval-settings-db`.
 This list is slightly longer than the registry list as some models as unavailable as part of the testbed at this time.